-November 2020
+December 2020

-Ethiopia is the third largest refugee-hosting country in Africa, sheltering 797,191 registered refugees and asvlum-seekers as of 30 November 2020.
-The overwhelming majority originate from South Sudan, Somalia, Eritrea and Sudan.
+Ethiopia is the third largest refugee-hosting country in Africa, sheltering 802,821 registered refugees and asylum-seekers as of 31 2020.
+December The overwhelming majority originate from South Sudan, Somalia, Eritrea and Sudan.

-An armed conflict began on 4 November 2020 in Ethiopia's Tigray region between the Ethiopian federal government and the TPLF, impacting access and assistance to the 4 Eritrean refugee camps in the region.
-UNHCR continues to respond to the situation of internally displaced persons (IDPs in Ethiopia, leading the Protection Cluster and providing protection, emergency aid and other support to IDPs and IDP returnees and those displaced by recent flooding and conflict.
+In coordination with WFP and ARRA, UNHCR distributed a one-month food ration to 25,000 Eritrean refugees in Adi-Harush and Maiaini camps.
+It is still unable to access Hitsats and Shiemelba camps following the eruption of an armed conflict in the Tigray Region on 4 November 2020.
+UNHCR continues to respond to the situation of internally displaced persons (IDPs) in Ethiopia, leading the Protection Cluster and providing protection, emergency aid and other support to IDPs and IDP returnees, including those displaced by recent flooding and conflict.

-POPULATION OF CONCERN Countries of Origin
+Countries of Origin